nrjones8/blog/content/muni-citations-on-rainy-days.md

 In addition to providing the time and location of citations, the dataset includes (1) the total amount of the fee that has been paid and (2) the total amount of the fee that is still due.
 Note that fees are not static; if someone doesn't pay the citation by its due date, [additional fees can be added](https://www.sfmta.com/getting-around/drive-park/citations), meaning a Fare Evasion fee of $125 can increase with every payment date that is missed.

 While it's impossible to know the financial situations for each person cited, whether or not someone paid their citation fine is a possible proxy - if a person doesn't pay their fine, that person is more likely to not have the money to do so.
 If poorer residents are the ones who are ticketed more often on rainy days, then we would expect to see that rainy days have more unpaid citations.
-This doesn't seem to be the case, as roughly the same percentage of citations has been paid on rainy days (38%) as days when it did not rain (37%).
+This doesn't seem to be the case - citations given on rainy days have been paid at roughly the same rate (38%) as days when it did not rain (37%).

 <table class="table table-striped">
     <thead>